gkapfham/dotfiles/README.md

 reusable and, additionally, will give examples of how to configure various programs such as `nvim`, `vim`, `zsh`, `mutt`, and `tmux`.

-This is a summary of the dotfiles that I currently provide:
+This is a summary of the dotfiles that I currently provide and maintain:

 - `.Rprofile`: initialization for the R programming language
 - `.Xresources`: configuration for the Rofi for displaying menus